thorsteinnth/unsplash-scrape/README.md

 node unsplash --folder=images/ --start=12
 ```
 ### Optional flags:
-* --folder - Directory where the images will be downloaded.
+* --folder - Relative directory where the images will be downloaded.
 Defaults to `img/`
 * --start - From which page should the script start downloading.
 Defaults to `1`
 * --end - At which page should the script stop downloading.
 By default it downloads until no more images are available